bitcraftCoLtd/finite-state-machine/README.md

         - `To` telling the destination state to which the transition is happening.
         - `Data` which is an optional custom data.

-You basically uses the `OnInitialize()` method to register action handlers, the `OnEnter()` method to start initializing what is needed for the current state life cycle, and `OnExit()` to clean up the current state related things.
+You basically uses the `OnInitialized()` method to register action handlers, the `OnEnter()` method to start initializing what is needed for the current state life cycle, and `OnExit()` to clean up the current state related things.

 ##### Partial methods